 The 1983 movie Flashdance stars Jennifer Beals as a steelworker by day/exotic dancer by night who nurtures dreams of becoming a ballerina.
 You know, that old story.
 Much of the drama takes place in cavernous, warehouse-y spaces; quite a bit of welding is involved.

 Wow, look at that, he’s actually lost in the wooley swamp.

 “The Legend of Wooley Swamp” is a 1980 song written by Charlie Daniels and recorded by the Charlie Daniels Band.
 Sample lyrics: “If you ever go back into Wooley Swamp, well, you better not go at night/There’s things out there in the middle of them woods/That’d make a strong man die from fright/Things that crawl and things that fly/Things that creep around on the ground/And they say the ghost of Lucius Clay gets up and he walks around.”

 I don’t know, this feels like Powers Boothe should be in this scene.

-Powers Allen Boothe is an American actor who won an Emmy for playing Jim Jones in the CBS TV movie Guyana Tragedy: The Story of Jim Jones; he also played detective Philip Marlowe in a series of films on HBO in the 1980s.
+Powers Allen Boothe (1948-2017) was an American actor who won an Emmy for playing Jim Jones in the CBS TV movie Guyana Tragedy: The Story of Jim Jones; he also played detective Philip Marlowe in a series of films on HBO in the 1980s.
 More recently, he played Cy Tolliver on the HBO drama Deadwood and the corrupt Senator Roark in the Sin City films.